jnupponen/camel-deployment/README.md

 mvn clean package
 java -jar target/*-jar-with-dependencies.jar
 ```
-If you copy the jar file that was created to any environment where you have JRE installed you can run your Camel route with that single *'java -jar <file>'* line.
+If you copy the jar file that was created to any environment where you have JRE installed you can run your Camel route with that single *'java -jar \<file>'* line above.

 ### Deploy Camel route in Apache Karaf as OSGi bundle
 You can package Camel routes as OSGi bundles with [maven-bundle-plugin](http://felix.apache.org/documentation/subprojects/apache-felix-maven-bundle-plugin-bnd.html).
 OSGi bundles can be deployed into OSGi container such as [Apache Karaf](http://karaf.apache.org/).
 I've created a helper script that will install Karaf into camel-deployment folder and deploy this project to it.
 You can get started by